N.B. work in progress

 This means things like the ADC and SD slots are not supported.

-My working git tree lurks at git://git.wormnet.eu/alex/ts78xx.git.
+My working git tree lurks at https://github.com/jimdigriz/ts78xx.

 I'm working on overhauling the FPGA support in the kernel and exploring using Device Tree to describe the loaded FPGA bitstream.
 This means that:

-It is straight forward to use the 'gpio-nand' driver and if we can work out how to ask the CPLD to power the SD slots the 'mmc_spi' driver (coupled with 'spi_gpio') can be used to provide SD card support.
+It is straight forward to use the 'gpio-nand' driver and if we can work out how to ask the CPLD to power the SD slots the 'mmcspi' driver (coupled with 'spigpio') can be used to provide SD card support.

 I asked Technologic Systems for the following: